touzet/pampa/README.md

 ## How to install the program ?

 PAMPA is written in Python 3.7, and comes in two versions:
- - pampa_light, that provides preset options and easier usage for taxomic assignment,
+ - pampa_light, which offers preset options and simplified usage for taxonomic assignment,
- - pampa, that provides the full functionnalities of the programm
+ - pampa, providing the full functionality of the program, with custom peptides tables and many other possibilities.

 Both versions can be installed either by downloading the source code or cloning this repository.
 Additionaly, the full version of pampa necessitates the Biopython and pyteomics libraries.  pampa_light has no external dependencies